On the Tiger's Back

-A cavallo della tigre is an Italian film written and directed by Luigi Comencini in 1961.
+A cavallo della tigre is a 1961 Italian comedy-drama film written and directed by Luigi Comencini and starring Nino Manfredi, Mario Adorf, Valeria Moriconi, Gian Maria Volonté and Raymond Bussières.
 It was released as Jailbreak in the United Kingdom and On the Tiger's Back in the United States.
 In 2002 the film was remade.
 Giuseppe Mazzacurati directed and Fabrizio Bentivoglio starred in the new version.

+Plot

+An inept thief wants to escape prison and return to his family, but two of his prison mates also want out.